 Secure and contain concrete washout areas and other washout areas that may contain additional pollutants to minimize discharge into the underlying soil and onto the surrounding areas.
 Washout areas shall be covered prior to and during a precipitation event.

-3. LUP dischargers shall implement good housekeeping for vehicle/equipment storage and maintenance, which shall consist of the following:
+II.A.3.
+Dischargers shall implement good housekeeping for vehicle/equipment storage and maintenance, which shall consist of the following:

 a.
-Contain fuel, grease, and oil to prevent them from leaking into the ground, storm drains or surface waters;
+Contain fuel, grease, and oil to prevent them from leaking into the ground, storm drains, or surface waters;

 b.
-Place all equipment or vehicles, which are to be fueled, maintained and stored in a designated area with BMPs installed; and,
+Place all equipment or vehicles, which are to be fueled, maintained, and stored in a designated area with BMPs installed; and,

 c.
 Clean leaks immediately and dispose of leaked materials properly in accordance with the law.

-4. LUP dischargers shall implement good housekeeping for landscape materials, which, at a minimum, shall consist of the following:
+II.A.4.
+Dischargers shall implement good housekeeping for landscape materials, which, at a minimum, shall consist of the following:

 Contain and protect stockpiled materials such as mulches and topsoil, or other erodible landscape materials, from wind and precipitations unless being actively used;

-Contain packaged landscape materials (e.g. fertilizers) when they are not being actively used;
+Contain packaged landscape materials (e.g., fertilizers) when they are not being actively used;

 Discontinue the application of any erodible landscape material at least 2 days before a forecasted precipitation event as defined in Attachment B or during periods of precipitation; and,